 The Shivapuri National Park is the closest national park to Kathmandu, in fact it's "next door" and will appeal to wildlife enthusiasts, nature lovers or those who just simply want to get away from it all.

-If ever the phrase, "close enough to, far enough from" was applicable then without doubt it applies to the beautiful Shivapuri Hills.
-From downtown Kathmandu it's only around 30mins drive into the Shivapuri Hills, but essentially a world apart from Kathmandu.
-The forested hills and the Shivapuri National Park lie at around 2000m, so are above the Kathmandu smog and considering their proximity to Kathmandu are surprisingly overlooked by the masses.
-That's not a bad thing, as up here in the tranquil hills you can enjoy a much more relaxed and authentically natural environment.
+If ever the phrase "far from the madding crowd" was applicable, then without doubt it applies to the beautiful Shivapuri Hills.
+The forested hills and the Shivapuri National Park form part of the Kathmandu Valley rim and lie at around 2000m, so they are above the Kathmandu smog, and considering their proximity to Kathmandu, they are surprisingly overlooked by the masses.
+That's not a bad thing, as up here in the tranquil hills, you can enjoy a much more relaxed and authentically natural environment.

-Particularly if you don't fancy staying in Kathmandu, then staying up in the Shivapuri Hills and the Shivapuri National Park is a great way to avoid the hustle and bustle and soak up the peace and quiet, fresh air and do absolutely nothing if you like.
-You're only 45 mins from Kathmandu International Airport, so staying in the Shivapuri Hills is a relaxing way to end your Nepal holiday.
+Staying up in the Shivapuri Hills and the Shivapuri National Park is a great way to avoid the hustle and bustle, immerse yourself in nature, soak up the peace and quiet, breathe in the fresh air, and do absolutely nothing if you like.
+Note: To enter the National Park itself, you will need to pay entry fees.

-Considering its proximity to Kathmandu, the wildlife found in the Shivapuri National Park is astounding (see species list further below).
-Mammals include Common Leopard, Clouded Leopard, Himalayan Black Bear, Jungle Cat and the Himalayan Serow.
+Considering its proximity to Kathmandu, the wildlife found in Shivapuri National Park is astounding (see species list further below).
+Mammals include the Common Leopard, Clouded Leopard, Himalayan Black Bear, Jungle Cat, and Himalayan Serow.

-However, Shivapuri is perhaps best known for its birds, of which 318 different species have been recorded amongst the densely forested, steep mountain slopes by ornithologists.
+However, Shivapuri is perhaps best known for its birds, of which 318 different species have been recorded among the densely forested, steep mountain slopes by ornithologists.

-102 species of butterflies and 129 species of mushrooms even!
+102 species of butterflies and 129 species of mushrooms!